 I designed this yo-yo as part of capstone pre-collegiate engineering class I took while I was a senior in high school.
 At that time, I was very interested in yo-yos - due to a series of unrelated, but obviously nerdy, events.
 I conducted online surveys, identifying responsiveness as the area that I wanted to focus my design.
 Once I settled on a design, I worked with experienced engineers to model the centrifuge clutch design.
-I prototyped the yo-yo using a 3D printer and taking time off afternoons from high school to work with a local machinist on the metal parts.
+I prototyped the yo-yo using a 3D printer and playing hooky to go to a local machine shop.
 I filed a provisional patent with the help of my mother (yes, my mom) who worked in the patent office when she was a young engineer.
 I talked to manufacturers to identify tooling and unit cost which I rolled into a business proposal that I sent to several manufactures.
 The Duncan Toy Company was interested and had me out to pitch the yo-yo – eventually we signed a licensing agreement.

-Yo-yo response is the term for the method with which the yo-yo is retrieved up the string.
-See, you need friction to bring a yo-yo up a string, but the friction slows down a yo-yo, hurting spin time – an important measure for the number tricks that be preformed during a single throw.
+Yo-yo response is the term for the method with which the yo-yo is returned to your hand.
+The yo-yo is able to climb the string back to your hand by friction.
+But the friction slows down a yo-yo, hurting spin time – an important measure for the number tricks that be preformed during a single throw.
 Phew, a lot of yo-yo jargon.
+Essentially, you need friction to return the yo-yo, but it hurts you – my design hinged on this relationship.

 This experience set me on a path to where I am today.
 It showed me the value of working together with other, smarter people.
-It really got me hooked on the high of holding and using a product that I had designed.
+It really got me hooked on product development.

 Click to enlarge photos and learn more.